emtato/csc207-project/report.md

 Write a paragraph (3-6 sentences) about who you would market your program towards, if you were to sell or license your program to customers.
 This could be a specific category of users, such as "students", or more vague, such as "people who like games".
 Try to give a bit more detail along with the category.

 Write a paragraph about whether or not your program is less likely to be used by certain demographics.
 Your discussion here should be informed by the content of our embedded ethics modules this term.

+## Principles of Universal Design:
+Principle 1: Equitable Use
+Principle 2: Flexibility in Use
+Principle 3: Simple and Intuitive Use
+Principle 4: Perceptible Information
+Principle 5: Tolerance for Error
+Principle 6: Low Physical Effort
+Principle 7: Size and Space for Approach and Use

+## Paragraph Aboht Target Demographic
+Foodies (Anyone interested in food)

+## Paragraph About Demographics Less Likely to Use Our Product
+- older population
+- people not interested in food?
+- people who dont or are unable or have difficulty using social media?